101 Cooking For Two

 • 4 tablespoons butter

-Instructions
+Step-by-Step Instructions

-• Add the proofed yeast mixture, 1 egg, and 4 tablespoons of melted butter to the flour mixture.
+• Add the yeast mixture, 1 egg, and 4 tablespoons of melted butter to the flour mixture.

 • Form into a ball and place in an oiled pan, cover with plastic wrap, and allow to rise in a warm spot for 15 minutes until about doubled in size.

-kneading dough on a mat
+hand-kneading dough ball on a floured surface.

-• Prep a 9 by 13-inch cake pan with a good spray of PAM.
-Form the dough into balls and place in pan.
-Cover with plastic wrap and allow to rise in a warm place until almost double in size —about 15 minutes.
+• Prep a 9X13-inch cake pan with cooking spray.
+Form the dough into balls and place them in the pan.
+Cover with plastic wrap and let rise in a warm place until almost doubled in size, about 15 minutes.

 Recipe Notes